Thank you for reading our post, please rate this article at the end.

 You must stay in the “better” neighborhoods and maintain a low profile, especially if you’re in the North of the country.

-If you’re I doubt, you could sleep in a hotel.
+If you’re in doubt, you could sleep in a hotel.
 They’re relatively cheap and secure.

 Don’t Do Dump Shit

-When RVing in Mexico, try to be a law-abiding citizen as possible.
-Don’t do sketchy stuff, don’t drink alcohol outside, don’t engage in crime, and keep away from sketchy people as possible.
+When RVing in Mexico, try to be as law-abiding a citizen as possible.
+Don’t do sketchy stuff, don’t drink alcohol outside, don’t engage in crime, and keep away from sketchy people as much as possible.

 Stick to the Toll Roads

-Most roads in Mexico aren’t in the most desirable state compared to the US interstate system.
-Most Mexican roads have “topes” or rather large speed bumps that appear abruptly and may damage your RV.
+Most roads in Mexico are not in the best state compared to the US interstate system.
+Most Mexican roads have “topes,” or rather large speed bumps that appear abruptly and may damage your RV.

 However, if you stick to the toll roads, also known as “cuotas,” you’re less likely to experience these bad road conditions.
-Furthermore, Green Angles, the equivalent of AAA workers, is usually located on these roads, so you’ll likely get help if your RV breaks down.
+Furthermore, Green Angels, the equivalent of AAA workers, are usually located on these roads, so you’ll likely get help if your RV breaks down.

 Don’t Boondock